 The SmartSource Expert Elite represents the state of the art in network-ready check scanning devices, backed by Digital Check’s decades of experience working with virtual branch environments.
 As an “embedded” network device, it contains a processor and API inside the scanner itself for maximum ease of use.
+This multi-feed check scanner delivers higher speeds and higher capacity for high-volume teller and RDC capture environments.

 Based on the popular SmartSource Elite series of check scanners, the Expert Elite includes all the new features of the enhanced Elite product line.
 See below for details.